 b) to hear from children of all ages what sort of equipment they would like to see in the playground area - the draft diagram has left this area blank, although the Parish Council have some ideas of the sorts of things that could be included.
 The playground measures approximately 18.5m by 24m which is roughly the same shape as a piece of A4 paper - the Parish Council would love to receive your diagrams and pictures showing what you would like to see in the playground (either email them to email@example.com or place them in the box in the Shop).

-A PDF of the diagram showing these initial ideas can be found here or a smaller image of the design can be seen below.
+A diagram showing these initial ideas for a possible layout of the playing fields is available as a PDF or a smaller image of the design can be seen below.
 Thank you to Martin Hazelgrave for producing the designs.
 Return to top of page

 Playground and football pitch: Return to top of page